 Last week, we added an article to the Colorado Family Law Guide explaining how Social Security may be treated as income at divorce for the purposes of calculating alimony and child support.
+We also wrote a blog post on the issue of social security for family support.

 Now it’s time to discuss the other side of the issue – are Social Security payments divisible as a marital asset?
 The short answer is “no”, but for a complete discussion, read our new article Dividing Social Security at Divorce.